UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 ### Triggered Zone

 The new Area Last Triggered Zone makes it easy to send a notification for Zone which started an alarm.
-I use the Notificaiton Nodeserver so the program looks like this:
+I use the Notificaiton Node server so the program looks like this:
 ```
 ELK Alarm Zone - [ID 0025][Parent 0001]